 Zero Burning Replanting Technique

 Proven to be the most environment-friendly technique, it was subsequently adopted as the industry standard in palm oil replanting.
-It was awarded the Roll of Honour in the Global 500 at Rio de Janeiro in 1992 for the commercialisation of the technique (please click here to view the certificate).
+Sime Darby Plantation was admitted into the United Nations Environment Programme’s (UNEP) Global 500 Roll of Honour for Environmental Achievement during Rio Earth Summit in 1992 for the development and commercialisation of the technique (please click here to view the certificate).